anthonyjdella/twilio-quest-booth-mission/README.md

 # TwilioQuest Booth Extension
-This short mission of TwilioQuest was designed for Twilio's Devangels to run at booths.
+🕹️ This short mission of TwilioQuest was designed for Twilio's Devangels to run at booths.
 A mission takes about 5-7 minutes to complete.
+It is forked from the first iteration repo made by [@nokenwa](https://github.com/nokenwa/twilioQuestBoothExecution).

+---

+## What's Different with this Version
+1. First & second challenges are much trickier, as they're riddles the user needs to figure out.
+2. If player exits the mission after some doors have gates have been opened, they will reset.
+3. Some menus and instructions are different.

 ## Installing the Extension
-You can install this extension by following the steps in [Enabling Extensions](#enabling-extensions) on their machines and then placing your extension in the folder they specified for extensions.
+You can install this extension by following the steps in [Enabling Extensions](#enabling-extensions).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->